RaphaelDDL/webpack4-marionette/README.md

 - `npm run setup`: Start fresh.
 Deletes `dist` and `node_modules` folders, as well as `package-lock.json`, then run `npm install` for you
 -  `npm run build`: Exports production code to `dist` folder
 -  `npm run dev`: Starts dev server, with HMR
--  `npm run dash`: Starts dev server with fancy Webpack Dashboard.
+-  `npm run dash`: Starts `npm run dev` with fancy Webpack Dashboard.

+### Production

+Prod code minifies the HTML, CSS and JS, as well as split CSS into it's own file, for better performance.

 _more readme to be written yet_